richard-hajek/richard-hajek/README.md

 In my work, I have used or encountered PyPI, Terraform, Kubernetes, Selenium, C++ and many others.

-In my free time I create art in Blender or games in Godot.
+When I feel so inclined, I create art in Blender or games in Godot.
 I am interested in quantified self and have a rich background of behavioural self-management.